Access Care at Home

-- Call 1800 200 422, this number can provide information on a range of aged care services and supports available locally and nationally.
+- Call My Aged Care on 1800 200 422, or visit the My Aged Care website.
+My Aged Care provides information on a range of aged care services and supports available locally and nationally.
 Coordination and advice can also be provided to access respite services, counselling and emotional support for carers.

 - Support for Carers: The Australian Government recognises how much difference carers make to the lives of older Australians, including many who would otherwise have moved to an aged care home.

 - Respite care offers support to older people, people with a disability and their carers who may need a break or need some extra care for a short period.
-For further information phone 1800 200 422*.
+For further information phone My Aged Care on 1800 200 422*.

 - Home and Community Care (HACC) Program is jointly funded by the Australian, State and Territory Governments, with the Australian Government providing around 60 percent of the funding.